Fishing in Rivers 101: The Essential Guide

 Everyone Starts Somewhere

-When fishing a river, simply casting into the current isn’t going to give you the exact experience you’re hoping for.
+When fishing in rivers, simply casting into the current isn’t going to give you the exact experience you’re hoping for.
 You must go where the fish are.
 There are many signs that point to fish habitation if you know where to look.
 Find where fish are feeding and your chances of getting the nip you’re itching for increases exponentially.
 So, let’s take a peek at some of the signs on the river that indicate good feeding grounds.

 Best Fishing Spots